Kr4ken-9/DAB/docs/Pokecord.md

 # Pokecord.yaml

-Configurations options for farming Pokecord related things.
+Configurations options for farming Pokecord (formerly) related things.
 Currently supports autocatching and releasing.

+## Life After Pokecord

+As of right now, DAB supports the Pokecord clones PokeTwo and PokeRealm.
+All options are blanket options that apply to both until they are eventually broken up when I have time.

 Note: Blacklisting/Whitelisting and Intervals must be configured manually, in the Pokecord.yaml file